jship/jship.github.io/posts/2018-10-13-subvert-your-type-checker-today.md

 ```

 And finally the constraint solver for what our plugin cares about -
-adding the `MonadIO` constraint anywhere our users' code wants it!
+solving the `MonadIO` constraint anywhere our users' code wants it!

 ```haskell
 solveMonadIOCt :: Ct -> Maybe (EvTerm, Ct)